 The value of web data is increasing in every industry from retail competitive price monitoring to alternative data for investment research.
+Getting that data from a website is vital to the success of your business.
 As the trusted research firm, Gartner, stated in their blog:

 “Your company’s biggest database isn’t your transaction, CRM, ERP or other internal database.
 Rather it’s the Web itself…Treat the Internet itself as your organization’s largest data source.”